 Someone with a learning disability may find it hard to understand the bus system, especially if something about the journey changes unexpectedly.
 Or may not have the confidence to travel unaccompanied.

-We are pleased to report that on May 14th 2014, the States of Guernsey passed a Transport Strategy that aims to bring in:
+On May 14th 2014, the States of Guernsey passed a Transport Strategy that aimed to bring in:

 – A door to door transport system for people who can’t use the bus